1414C/jiffy/README.md

   </tr>
   <tr>
     <td><h6>AfterBodyDecode(ent interface{}) error</h6>
     AfterBodyDecode is an extension-point that can be implemented to perform preliminary checks and changes to the unmarshalled content of the request.Body.
 Detailed checks of the unmarshalled data from the request.Body should be carried out by the validator in the model-layer.
-This extension-point should only be used to carry out deal-breaker checks and perhaps to default data in the entity struct prior to calling the validator/normalization methods in the model-layer.
+This extension-point should only be used to carry out deal-breaker checks and perhaps to default data in the entity struct prior to calling the validator/normalization methods in the model-layer.<p>
     </td>
   </tr>
   <tr>
     <td><h6>BeforeResponse(ent interface{}) error</h6>
   BeforeResponse is an extension-point that can be implemented to perform checks following the return of the call to the model-layer.
-At this point, changes to the db will have been made, so failing the call should take this into consideration.
+At this point, changes to the db will have been made, so failing the call should take this into consideration.<p>
     </td>
   </tr>
 </table>